-Oil prices climb as U.S. stock drawdown eases supply glut fears
+Oil prices rise to highest since March after U.S. stock drawdown

 “If there is no surprise in a second or third wave in the virus attack and key members of OPEC+, Saudi Arabia in particular, are doing more cuts, we expect a gradual recovery will continue in the second half,” he said.

-In fact, physical crude markets are signalling a rapid shift from an enormous over-supply at the height of the coronavirus lockdowns in April towards an expected under-supply in the second half of the year.
+Physical crude markets are signalling a rapid shift from an enormous over-supply at the height of the coronavirus lockdowns in April towards an expected under-supply in the second half of the year.

-Still, concerns about the lasting economic impact from the pandemic, especially in the United States, the world’s biggest oil consumer, have applied downward pressure on prices.
+Still, concerns about the lasting economic impact from the pandemic, especially in the United States, the world’s biggest oil consumer, have applied some downward pressure on prices.

 Federal Reserve policymakers repeated a vow to take all steps necessary to shore up the U.S. economy, minutes from the U.S. central bank’s April 28-29 policy meeting released on Wednesday showed.

-Reporting by Yuka Obayashi; Editing by Kenneth Maxwell
+Reporting by Yuka Obayashi; Editing by Kenneth Maxwell and Christian Schmollinger